Qazeer/InfoSec-Notes/DFIR/Common/Memory_forensics.md

 volatility3 -f <HIBERNATION_FILE> windows.hibernation.Dump --version <VERSION>
 ```

+###### General analysis steps

+The memory analysis of a compromised system is dependent of the investigations
+context.
+For example, if a workstation is suspected to have been compromised
+from a phishing attack, extracting the `.pst` / `.ost` files, associated with
+`Outlook`, using the `filescan` and `dumpfiles` modules, for analysis may be
+a good first step.

+The general, context-independent, steps below can be followed for investigating
+the memory of a system:

+  - Suspicious process hierarchy, such as `outlook.exe` or `iexplorer.exe`
+    executing `cmd.exe` or `powershell.exe` process.

+  - Identification of rogue / unlinked processes and process injection using
+    `malfind`

+  - Review of network connections and artifacts, looking notably for suspicious
+    pattern for example:
+    - network traffic for process that do not normally interact over the
+      network.
+    - non-web ports connections established by web browsers.
+    - connections to known malicious IP addresses.

+  - Scan of memory for known pattern / strings using `Yara` rules.

+  - ...

 ### Volatility (2 and 3)

 `Volatility` is a complete volatile memory analysis framework, composed of a